Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 Spanish Guitar Music

 “Spanish guitar” also refers to a style of music from Spain.
-These songs (pieces) are written to play on the classical guitar.
+These songs (pieces) are written to play on classical guitars.
 And it often stems from the Flamenco guitar-playing tradition.
-Flamenco guitar uses Spanish guitar scales (and Spanish guitar chords and strumming.) to create a characteristic sound.
+Flamenco guitar uses the Spanish guitar scales (and Spanish guitar chords and strumming.) to create a characteristic sound.
 We often instantly recognize this when we hear it played.

 Many composers throughout Western Europe were influenced by Spanish guitar.
 For example, composers such as Scarlatti and Ravel have composed in the Spanish style.
 The Spanish sound has captured the hearts and creativity of players and listeners alike.
 And it has also been very influential on Latin music from the Americas (which Spain colonized).
 This is perhaps best heard in Argentinian tango.

 For centuries throughout Europe, the term “Spanish” was used to refer to most anything sensual or evocative.
 This included (along with brothels and suggestive dances) guitar.
 So the phrase “Spanish guitar” is sometimes used in relationship to music that is not from Spain.
-But it is usually played on the nylon-string guitar.
+But it is usually played on classical guitars.

 Spanish Guitar Songs – in Notation and TABs

 Below you’ll find free PDFs of Spanish guitar songs.
-These Spanish guitar TABs can be played on any guitar, but sound best and most “Spanish” on nylon-stringed guitar.
+These Spanish guitar TABs can be played on any guitar, but sound best and most “Spanish” on guitars with nylon strings.
 Please print, play and share these freely.
 If you are a teacher, you are free to use them privately with your students.
 Where appropriate, please attribute the arrangements to ClassicalGuitarShed.com, or Allen Mathews, and link to https://classicalguitarshed.com/.
 Enjoy playing these!

 - Albeniz, Isaac – Granada